+RESTATEMENT OF

-RESTATEMENT OF TALLMADGE CHARTER TOWNSHIP ZONING ORDINANCE
+TALLMADGE CHARTER TOWNSHIP ZONING ORDINANCE

-(Incorporating All Zoning Text Amendment Ordinances Prior to 08/24/2010)
+(Incorporating All Zoning Text Amendment Ordinances Prior to 03/04/2024.
+Previously restated 11/11/2019)

-Adopted: April 13, 1999
+Originally Adopted: April 13, 1999

 TALLMADGE TOWNSHIP ZONING ORDINANCE

 AN ORDINANCE to amend the Zoning Ordinance of Tallmadge Charter Township adopted November 10, 1998, with amendments, and to establish zoning districts and regulations governing the unincorporated portions of Tallmadge Charter Township, Ottawa County, Michigan; to regulate nonconforming uses and structures; to establish a Board of Appeals and delineate its duties and powers; to provide for the issuance of permits and the collection of fees therefor; to provide for the administration and enforcement of this ordinance; to provide penalties for the violation of this Ordinance; and to provide for conflicts with other ordinances or regulations; all in accordance with Michigan Public Act 168 of 1959, as amended.